Storing and Retrieving Variables

 Viewing Variables

-When a specific macro is clicked (i.e. the green, red, or orange squares) in the UI, the second tab shows only the variables created by that particular macro thus allowing you to see the 'history' of the variable at different times of the report.
+When you click a specific macro block the MACRO VARIABLES tab shows only the variables created by that macro, so you can see the history of that variable at different times in the report, which helps with debugging issues.

-From 3.15, NCalc is stricter with curly brackets.
-It is no longer valid to enclose numbers in curly bracket or leave stray curly brackets in the expression.
-For example. the following are no longer allowed:
+You cannot enclose numbers in curly brackets or leave stray curly brackets in an expression.
+For example, the following are not allowed:

 - x>{3}